jarnaldich/jarnaldich.github.com/_posts/2012-01-03-rops-parser.markdown

 {% endhighlight %}

-Note that, in this production, the _exprlist_ appears to the left of the _sexp_, this is the preferred way for a LALR parser.
+Note that, in this production, the _exprlist_ appears to the left of the _sexp_; this is the preferred way for a LALR parser.
 Since the accumulator will actually _prepend_ each sexp to the previous list, the results must be reversed at the end (That's what the `List.rev` calls are for in the `list` production).

 There's really not much to it.
-Using `ocamllex` for such a simple grammar may seem overkill, but bear in mind that there's a lot of scheme we haven't covered at all (think of quoting and quasi-quoting, for example). `ocamllex` really doesn't add that much complexity and yet would make future additions easier.
+Using `ocamlyacc` for such a simple grammar may seem overkill, but bear in mind that there's a lot of scheme we haven't covered at all (think of quoting and quasi-quoting, for example). `ocamlyacc` really doesn't add that much complexity and yet would make future additions easier.

 The printer